cesarvr/blog/content/post/2018-05-22-create-containers.markdown

 }
 ```

-After our process end is a good idea to release the resources, so the kernel can cleanup the container folder we created above, the way to notify this is to update the file ```notify_on_release``` with the value of 1.
+After our process has ended, it is a good idea to release the resources so the kernel can cleanup the container folder we created above, the way to notify this is to update the file ```notify_on_release``` with the value of 1.

 ```c
 void limitProcessCreation() {